apple/coremltools/docs-guides/_sources/source/stateful-models.md

 In the case of a transformer,
-which involves three large tensors that the model processes : "Query", "Key", and "Value", a common optimization strategy is to avoid extra computations at token generation time by caching the "Key" and "Value" tensors and updating them incrementally to be reused in each iteration of processing new tokens.
+which involves three large tensors that the model processes: `Query`, `Key`, and `Value`, a common optimization strategy is to avoid extra computations at token generation time by caching the `Key` and `Value` tensors and updating them incrementally to be reused in each iteration of processing new tokens.
-This optimization can be applied to Core ML models by making the Key-Values, as explicit inputs/outputs of the model.
+This optimization can be applied to Core ML models by making the `Key-Value` pairs explicit inputs and outputs of the model.
 Here is where State model types can also be utilized for more convenience and potential runtime performance improvements.
-For instance, please check out the [2024 WWDC session](https://developer.apple.com/videos/play/wwdc2024/10159/) for an example that uses the [Mistral 7B model](https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.2) and utilizes the stateful prediction feature for improved performance on a GPU on a macbook pro.
+For instance, the [2024 WWDC session](https://developer.apple.com/videos/play/wwdc2024/10159/) shows an
+example that uses the [Mistral 7B model](https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.2) and utilizes the stateful prediction feature for improved performance on a GPU on a MacBook Pro.
 The code for converting and deploying Mistral 7B model is released in [Hugging Face Mistral7B Example]( https://github.com/huggingface/swift-transformers/blob/preview/Examples/Mistral7B/export.py) along with the [blog article](https://huggingface.co/blog/mistral-coreml).